aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 jupyter notebook --NotebookApp.token='' --NotebookApp.password='' --NotebookApp.open_browser=False --NotebookApp.ip='127.0.0.1'
 ```

-Your Jupiter notebook is now ready to use for as long as you have this SSH connection open.
+Your Jupiter notebook is now ready to use, as long as you have this SSH
+connection (and its port forwards) open.

 {:start="2"}
-2. Connect to your Jupyter notebook, by pointing your web browser on your computer to [http://127.0.0.1:8888](http://127.0.0.1:8888).
-This way, the connection goes through the SSH port forward that you set up earlier in step 2 (or you would not be able to connect).
+2. While your SSH connection is open, connect to your Jupyter notebook by pointing your web browser to [http://127.0.0.1:8888](http://127.0.0.1:8888).
+Your SSH connection allows you to use the SSH port forward that you set up in step 2.
+Without it, you would not be able to connect.
 3. Chose transformers_for_images.ipynb
 4. Use Shift+Enter to run the cells manually in sequence.
 Edit if you like.
-You are now training AI on GPU enabled Infrastructure as a Service in a secure environment on the AIDA Data Hub Data Science Platform.
+You are now training AI models on GPU enabled Infrastructure as a Service compute resources in a secure environment on the AIDA Data Hub Data Science Platform.
-5. Optional: Notebook step ~23 creates a TensorBoard which is used to monitor training progress.
-It will initially be empty, but as subsequent training progresses, you can use the Refresh icon in TensorBoard to read in and visualize the current state graphically.
-The TensorBoard uses the second SSH port forward that you set up earlier in step 2 (or it would not be able to connect).
+5. Optional: Notebook step ~23 creates a TensorBoard, which can be used to monitor training progress graphically.
+It will initially be empty, but as subsequent training progresses, you can use the Refresh icon in TensorBoard to visualize current state graphically.
+The TensorBoard uses the second SSH port forward that you set up in step 2, or it would not be able to connect.